at-cg/RAFT/README.md

 ## <a name="intro"></a>Introduction

 Removal of contained reads has long been a weakness of overlap-layout-consensus (OLC) assemblers.
 RAFT (**R**epeat **A**ware **F**ragmentation **T**ool) is an algorithm designed to improve assembly quality by rescuing contained reads.
 RAFT breaks long reads into smaller sub-reads by following an algorithm described in our [preprint](#papers).
 The read fragmentation allows an OLC assembler to retain contained reads during string graph construction.
+When input reads have non-uniform lengths, this gives improvements in assembly contiguity and base-level accuracy.
 The inputs to RAFT include an error-corrected read file in FASTA/FASTQ format and an all-vs-all alignment file in PAF format.
 It performs read fragmentation and outputs the fragmented reads in FASTA format.

 We recommend users to use [hifiasm](https://github.com/chhylp123/hifiasm) for the initial steps (read error correction, all-vs-all overlap computation) and also for the final step (assembly of fragmented reads).
 The assembly output format of hifiasm is described [here](https://hifiasm.readthedocs.io/en/latest/interpreting-output.html#interpreting-output).